Skip to content

 Find your inner frugality with Welsh Lamb and Welsh Beef

+With the cost of living rising, it can be a challenge to know where to cut costs and how to budget accordingly.
+However, our health and wellbeing should always be a top priority.
+Nutritious food is essential for good health and we should always strive to eat well and buy the best food we can afford.
 By adapting the way we plan, cook and shop for our meals, it is possible to save money and time, making the most of nutritious and delicious food in our diet such as Welsh Lamb and Welsh Beef.
+Top 6 tips for saving some money (and time!) without missing out on the good stuff!

 1. Mastermind a meal plan: Plan what you intend to eat for the week, working around what you already have in stock.
 Buy only the ingredients you need.
 When you buy a fresh ingredient for one meal, use it again for another meal, saving money and reducing waste.